groonga/groonga/doc/source/tutorial/drilldown.rst

 Drilldown with multiple column
 ------------------------------

 Drilldown feature supports multiple column.
-Use comma separated multiple column names as ``drildown`` parameter.
+Use comma separated multiple column names as ``drilldown`` parameter.
 You can get the each result of drilldown at once.

 .. groonga-command